dac514/sux0r/sux0r2/includes/symbionts/README.txt

 under the GNU Affero General Public License (version 3)

-These additional open source libraries have their own licensing requirements and, as such, should not be directly modified by the sux0r developement group.
+These additional open source libraries have their own licensing requirements and, as such, should not be directly modified by the sux0r development group.

 ------------------------------------------------------------------------------
 Rationale
 ------------------------------------------------------------------------------

-Acdording to gnu.org, the GNU AGPL is not compatible with GPLv2.
+According to gnu.org, the GNU AGPL is not compatible with GPLv2.
 It is also technically not compatible with GPLv3 in a strict sense: you cannot take code released under the GNU AGPL and use it under the terms of GPLv3, or vice versa.